 However, it should be borne in mind that quotes are good for a couple of sentences, or a small paragraph at most.

-Like quotes, citations and references are also used for neutralizing plagiarism.
-They are used for giving credit to the original source/author, and thereby preventing the copied part in your work from being recognized as plagiarism.
+Like quotes, citations and references are also used for neutralising plagiarism.
+They are used for giving credit to the original source/author, and thereby preventing the copied part in your work from being recognised as plagiarism.

-Citations and references are, contrary to common belief, not the names of the same thing.
+Citations and references are, contrary to common belief, not the same thing.
 Citations refer to the bracketed, in-text indicators whereas the reference is the detailed information of the source given at the end of the document.
-Each citation only describes the name of the author and the year of the publication.
+Each citation only describes the name of the author and the year of publication.

 There are different citation styles that you can use such as APA, MLA, Chicago and Harvard.
 For blogging, the MLA style is recommended since it lets you cite just about any type of source.

-Hyperlinking is also a way to attribute a particular fact or piece of info to a particular source.
-Hyperlinks can only be used in online content (or digital content, more like).
-They won’t benefit you in any way in content that has to be perused in hard form.
+Hyperlinking is also an effective way to attribute a particular fact or piece of information to a particular source.
+Hyperlinks can only be used in online content (or rather in digital content).
+They are of no use at all in content that has to be read in printed form.

 Hyperlinks are usually added to specific words in the text.
-The linked words are usually colored blue, and are underlined.
+The linked words are usually colored blue and underlined.

-The thing to keep in mind about hyperlinks is that they cannot be used everywhere and in just about any number.
-They have a particular application.
+The thing to keep in mind about hyperlinks is that they cannot be used everywhere or in unlimited numbers.
+They have a specific application.

 For example, you cannot link to spammy or inappropriate sites.
 Similarly, you cannot add too many links to your content otherwise it can start to look strange, and readers can get the impression that the whole text is just a collection of copied stuff taken from other sources.

-You should add hyperlinks sparingly.
-Similarly, you should take care to link authoritative and reliable websites/platforms.
+You should use hyperlinks sparingly.
+You should also make sure to link to authoritative and reliable websites/platforms.

 We talked about plagiarism, its types, how to find it, and how to remove it as well.
 This guide should be enough to help you understand what to look for when finding plagiarism and how to go about it when trying to avoid it.